MicrosoftDocs/azure-stack-docs/azure-stack/aks-hci/known-issues-upgrade.md

    During the update of the _AksHci Billing Operator_, it's possible that the _Operator_ incorrectly marked itself as out of policy.
 To resolve this, open up a new PowerShell window and run [Sync-AksHciBilling](./reference/ps/sync-akshcibilling.md).
 You should see the billing operation continue within the next 20-30 minutes.

 * **Reason two**:
-   The management cluster VM may be out of memory which causes the API server to be unreachable, and consequently, makes all commands from Get-AksHciCluster, billing, and update run into a timeout.
-As a workaround, set the management cluster VM to 32GB in Hyper-V and reboot it.
+   The management cluster VM may be out of memory, which causes the API server to be unreachable, and consequently, makes all commands from Get-AksHciCluster, billing, and update run into a timeout.
+As a workaround, set the management cluster VM to 32 GB in Hyper-V and reboot it.

 * **Reason three**:
    The AKS on Azure Stack HCI Billing Operator may be out of storage space, which is due to a bug in the Microsoft SQL configuration settings.
 The lack of storage space may be causing the upgrade to stop responding.
-To workaround this issue, manually resize the billing pod `pvc` using the following steps.
+To work around this issue, manually resize the billing pod `pvc` using the following steps.

    1. Run the following command to edit the pod settings: